Virginia Tech Corps of Cadets: Spanish–American War service

 In 1898, with the outbreak of the Spanish–American War, the VPI Corps of Cadets formally volunteered to the governor for combat service.
 This request was declined, but most of the VPI Cadet band and their director enlisted as the Band of the 2nd Virginia Infantry Regiment.
 Many alumni served in the Spanish–American War and the Philippine–American War.
 One alumnus (A.M.
 Gaujot.
 Class of 1901) was awarded the Medal of Honor during the Philippine–American War and another cited for gallantry at the Battle of Santiago de Cuba.
 The Gaujot brothers remain the only two brothers in American history to receive the Medal of Honor for actions in two separate wars.

 The VPI Cadet Band had first been organized in 1892.
-Prior to that, as early as 1883, music was provided by the "Glade Cornet Band," an organization made up of townspeople.
+Prior to that, as early as 1883, music was provided by the "Glade Cornet Band," an organization made up of people from the town of Blacksburg.
 The summer of 1902 saw the VPI Cadet Band serve as part of the 70th Virginia Infantry during large-scale national military maneuvers held in Manassas, Virginia.
 The VPI Cadet Band has been referred to as the Highty-Tighties since 1921.